pu2clr/SI4735/examples/README.md

 ### arduino-cli and main command examples

-It is important to say that all boards and libraries installed via your Arduino IDE is used by arduino-cli.
-I mean, all Arduino environment setup is shared by Arduino IDE and arduino-cli.
-This way, if you install a new board via arduino-cli, it will be seen by Arduino IDE and vice-versa.
+All boards and libraries installed in either the Arduino IDE and arduino-cli are available in the other.
+If you install a library or board in the arduino-cli, the Arduino IDE will have access to it as well, and vice-versa.

 ### The command below identifies the boards connected to your computer (COM3, COM4, /dev/xxx).